queryluke/masseffect-5e/static/data/spells/snap_freeze.md

   description: The ice solid like a rock.
 Creatures have disadvantage on their Strength checks to break it.
 - name: Brittle Freeze
   description: A critical success on the Strength check completely shatters the affected creature's appendage.
 If legs,
-    it falls prone and looses half its remaining hit points.
+    it falls prone and loses half its remaining hit points.
 If head, it immediately dies.
 ---
-Launch a globe of super cooled helium at a target within range.
+Launch a globe of supercooled helium at a target within range.
 When you cast snap freeze on a target, you call out the location on its body.
 The location can be body, legs, or head.

 __Legs__. +2 bonus to hit.
 On a hit, the target is frozen to the ground, becoming <condition id="restrained"/> for the next minute.